TimofeyPakholkov/gpt2_fine_tuning_wikitext/README.md

 You have a pre-trained GPT2 model from HF https://huggingface.co/openai-community/gpt2.
-You need to perform fine-tuning on WikiText dataset from HF https://huggingface.co/datasets/wikitext (at least 2 epochs), measure quality

-with BLEU metric, collect and build charts describing dynamics of training.
-Fine-tuning must be performed with Low- Rank Adapters (LoRA) method https://arxiv.org/abs/2106.09685.
-The LoRA is a Parameter-Efficient-Fine-Tuning
+You need to perform fine-tuning on WikiText dataset from HF https://huggingface.co/datasets/wikitext (at least 2 epochs), measure quality with BLEU metric, collect and build charts describing dynamics of training.
+Fine-tuning must be performed with Low-Rank Adapters

-(PEFT) approach that freezes pre-trained model and applies additional trainable parameters (weights) that are factorized

-with small decomposition rank R. Thus, the number of LoRA trainable parameters is much smaller than the full fine- tuning, so the fine-tuning requires much smaller amount of time.
+(LoRA) method https://arxiv.org/abs/2106.09685.
+The LoRA is a Parameter-Efficient-Fine-Tuning (PEFT) approach that freezes pre-trained model and applies additional trainable parameters (weights) that are factorized with small decomposition rank R. Thus, the number of LoRA trainable parameters is much smaller than the full fine- tuning, so the fine-tuning requires much smaller amount of time.